JohnLore/418coin/index.md

 #### Week of 11/13/2017: Create sequential version of algorithm and coin
 ##### Update: change project from Anti-parallel Cryptocurrency to Real Time Point Cloud Search, Upload, and Update
 We ended up pivoting this week to the project seen above.
-We got into ARkit and began developing with it... <to be updated soon to show what has been done>
+We got into ARkit and began developing with it.
+A proof of concept demo has been created using ARKit to detect and define horizontal planes using iPhone.
+A sufficient ARKit package called ARPointCloud has been determined as the way to move forward.
+Work has been started on making the demo with ARPointCloud.
+However, documentation is scarce.

 #### Week of 11/20/2017: Complete Fallback Goal -- Point Cloud on iPhone X, Parallelized